Totty27/Walmart-Sales-Data/README.md

 #"Changed Type5" = Table.TransformColumnTypes(#"Renamed Columns2",{{"CPI", type number}})

 ```
-# Exploratory Data Analysis
+# 5. Exploratory Data Analysis

 I've included the EDA to explore sales data in order to answer or uncover the following key questions or insights:

-1. Sales Performance Insights or questions:
+5.1.
+Sales Performance Insights or questions:
    - What is the average weekly sales across all Walmart stores?
    - Which stores has the lowest sales performance?
    - Across all the stores, wich one generates the highest total weekly sales?
    - How do weekly sales change over time?
    - Are there specific weeks or seasons with higher sales compared to other seasons?

-2. Holiday impact questions or insights:
+5.2.
+Holiday impact questions or insights:
    - Which time period between holiday weeks or normal weeks produces higher sales?
    - Which stores perfom the best during holiday periods?
    - What is the percentage increase or decrease in sales during holidays?

-3. Store-Level questions or insights:
+5.3.
+Store-Level questions or insights:
-    -
+   - Which Walmart stores show the most consistent weekly sales?
+   - How does sales performance vary across all stores?
+   - which stores show unusually high/ low sales patterns (outliers)?

+5.4.
+The influence of economic factors related questions:
+   - Is there a relationship between CPI and Walmart's weekly sales?
+   - What is the relationship between high fuel prices and lower sales?
+   - How does the unemployment rate affect weekly sales?

+5.5.
+Questions or inights related to the impact of weather on sales:
+   - Are extreme(too hot/ too cold) temperatures associated with higher or lower sales?

+5.6.
+Insights or questions based on correlation and relationships:
+   - Which factors (temperature, CPI data, unemployment data, and fuel price) have the stronged relationship with sales data.
+   - What is the relationship between fuel price and CPI data?

+5.7.
+Questions related to time-based trends:
+   - Are there specific dates or periods where sales spiked significantly?

-# Data Analysis
+# 6. Data Analysis
-# Analysis Findings
+# 7. Findings or Results
-# Recommendations
+# 8. Recommendations
-# Limitations
+# 9. Limitations
-Walmart stores sales performance data